-The main goal of all cybersecurity professionals is to protect information.
+The main goal of all IT professionals who become cyber security specialists is to protect information.
 This information can be anything from a list of a company’s clients and their contact information to highly sensitive and confidential data on which entire governments depend.
 A specialist may protect the information directly, but they may also be in charge of protecting entire information systems as well as networks through which that information spreads.

 While a security specialist is a broad job title, it usually includes any combination of the following duties:

 - Developing, testing, analyzing, and implementing security systems